Gositi/discord-fs/README.md

 ## Roadmap
 Updated versions of this program will be released continuously, and there is no guarantee that new versions won't break data stored in older versions.
-I will try and keep to semantic versioning though, so patch releases _should_ generally be safe.
-Be sure to read the release notes for any release though, because _if_ something breaks (and I'm aware) it will be noted there.
+Therefore, be sure to read the release notes for any release, because _if_ something breaks (and I'm aware) it will be noted there.
 Below is how I currently plan on going forward with the project.

 ### Next patch release (patch branch)
-- Figure out why opening existing files in write mode fails
 - Fix bugs as they appear

 ### Next minor release (dev branch)